Skip to main content

 Wire format

 Frames use: total length, type name length, type name, payload.
+All three built-in serializers share this layout, so a custom serializer that follows the same pattern interoperates at the frame level.
 Both client and server must use compatible serializers and compression.